Philosophy of language: Composition and parts

 It has long been known that there are different parts of speech.
 One part of the common sentence is the lexical word, which is composed of nouns, verbs, and adjectives.
 A major question in the field – perhaps the single most important question for formalist and structuralist thinkers – is how the meaning of a sentence emerges from its parts.

 Many aspects of the problem of the composition of sentences are addressed in the field of linguistics of syntax.
 Philosophical semantics tends to focus on the principle of compositionality to explain the relationship between meaningful parts and whole sentences.
 The principle of compositionality asserts that a sentence can be understood on the basis of the meaning of the parts of the sentence (i.e., words, morphemes) along with an understanding of its structure (i.e., syntax, logic).
 Further, syntactic propositions are arranged into discourse or narrative structures, which also encode meanings through pragmatics like temporal relations and pronominals.

 It is possible to use the concept of functions to describe more than just how lexical meanings work: they can also be used to describe the meaning of a sentence.
 In the sentence "The horse is red", "the horse" can be considered to be the product of a propositional function.
 A propositional function is an operation of language that takes an entity (in this case, the horse) as an input and outputs a semantic fact (i.e., the proposition that is represented by "The horse is red").
 In other words, a propositional function is like an algorithm.
 The meaning of "red" in this case is whatever takes the entity "the horse" and turns it into the statement, "The horse is red."

 Linguists have developed at least two general methods of understanding the relationship between the parts of a linguistic string and how it is put together: syntactic and semantic trees.
-Syntactic trees draw upon the words of a sentence with the grammar of the sentence in mind.
-While semantic trees focus upon the role of the meaning of the words and how those meanings combine to provide insight onto the genesis of semantic facts.
+Syntactic trees draw upon the words of a sentence with the grammar of the sentence in mind; semantic trees focus upon the role of the meaning of the words and how those meanings combine to provide insight onto the genesis of semantic facts.